 What makes women’s financial situations different?

 One of the most widely known differences that gender can have on money is the gender gap.
-According to the Women’s Institute for Policy Research, women made 80.5 cents for every dollar a man earned in year-round, full-time positions in 2017.
+According to the U.S. Department of Labor in 2023, on average, women working full-time, year-round were paid 84% of what men were paid.
 Women are often the primary caregivers in households with children, which can further limit their ability to take part in the workforce.
 As a result, things like school, relationships, children, and retirement have different financial effects on women than they do on men.

 School